rhailrake/atmos_native_ss14/README.md

 ## performance

 2–5× faster than the managed implementation on large atmospheric events (tested on SS14 stable branch).
+Use this only if the map contains more than 5,000 tiles.
+Otherwise, use the default SS14 atmos.

 ## how to use